h4z3m/ansible/README.md

-# Ansible Setup for Dotfiles and SSH Configuration
+# Ansible Setup for Dotfiles and SSH Configuration (Debian & Arch only)

-This repository contains Ansible playbooks to set up various dotfiles and SSH configurations for a newly installed Linux system.
+This repository contains Ansible playbooks to set up various dotfiles and SSH configurations for a newly installed Debian or Arch based Linux system.
+For your own setup, you should edit the dotfiles repository in `tasks/dotfiles.yml`, the SSH configuration in `tasks/ssh.yml`, and add your **encrypted** SSH keys in `.ssh/vault.yml`

 ## Prerequisites

 - Ansible installed on your local machine.
-- Access to the target Linux machine with SSH.
+- Access to the target Linux machine.

 ## Installation